apache/cloudstack-documentation/source/adminguide/storage.rst

 #.
 Click the volume name in the Volumes list, then click the Attach Disk
    button |AttachDiskButton.png|

 #.
-In the Instance popup, choose the VM to which you want to attach the
+In the Instance popup, choose the Instance to which you want to attach the
    volume.
-You will only see instances to which you are allowed to attach volumes; for example, a user will see only instances created by that user, but the administrator will have more choices.
+You will only see Instances to which you are allowed to attach volumes; for example, a user will see only Instances created by that user, but the administrator will have more choices.

 #.
 When the volume has been attached, you should be able to see it by
-   clicking Instances, the instance name, and View Volumes.
+   clicking Instances, the Instance name, and View Volumes.

 Detaching and Moving Volumes